harsh852003/harsh852003/README.md

 - MY JAVA SCRIPT PROJECTS ARE:
 - 1. BASIC CALCULATOR MADE FROM JS.
 - 2. PASSWORD GENERATOR USING JS.
+- 3. TO DO LIST MAKING FROM JS(AS A REFERENCE W3 SCHOOLS)

 <!---
 harsh852003/harsh852003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.